ANSWERED ON THIS PAGE:

 Companies that fail to correctly report incidents could face severe consequences.
 Ignorance is not an acceptable excuse for not reporting incidents, so RA professionals need to be proactive.

 When are EU vigilance reports required?

 The term "vigilance report" encompasses Incident Reports and Field Safety Corrective Action (FSCA) reports.
-According to MEDDEV 2.12/1, an incident report must be filed if a device malfunction, deterioration in device performance, inadequate instructions, or inadequate labeling results in death, serious injury, or may lead to death or serious deterioration in state of health if it were to recur.
+Under the MDD/AIMDD and IVDD, MEDDEV 2.12/1 was issued to provide guidance on the vigilance reporting requirements.
+According to MEDDEV 2.12/1, an incident report must be filed if a device malfunction, deterioration in device performance, inadequate instructions, or inadequate labeling results in death or serious injury or may lead to death or serious deterioration in the state of health if it were to recur.
 The incident must be reported to the Competent Authority (CA) of the member state where the incident occurred.

 If a manufacturer takes an action to reduce the risk of death or serious deterioration in health, such as a recall, a Field Safety Corrective Action (FSCA) report must be distributed to CAs in the member states where the device is being marketed as well as the CA where the manufacturer or their AR is located.

 The MDR and IVDR further address specific timelines for FSCA reports.
 The reporting timelines are as follows:

 - Serious public health threat – immediately and not later than two days after the manufacturer becomes aware of the threat.

 - Death or an unanticipated serious deterioration in a person’s state of health – immediately but not later than 10 days after the manufacturer becomes aware of the incident.

 - Serious incident – immediately but not later than 15 days after the manufacturer becomes aware of the incident.